zubyj/leetcode-explained/README.md

-# leettube-chrome-extension
+# LeetTube

-Adds the youtube solution to 'Solutions' tab in Leetcode.
+## Injects the youtube solution to Leetcode problem under the 'Solutions' tab.